zeamort/2420_assign2/README.md

 ## Step 2: Create a new regular user on both of your droplets

-Regular user made for each droplet with
+Regular user made for each droplet according to the following video guide: https://vimeo.com/758870226/f75da348fc?embedded=true&source=vimeo_logo&owner=17609105

 ## Step 3: Install a Web server with Caddy
 First install Caddy in your server: